hacktiger/RNWeatherLocApp/Note.md

 - async funcs return a promise
 - <React.Fragment> </React.Fragment> { a container but is not a component }

+- Array.sort() behave differently on Safari and Chrome cus they use 2 diff engine to run JS

 /// TESTS